Bookplates, or ex libris, are printed labels pasted on the inside cover of a book to display its ownership, especially in private libraries.

 - or with both.

 OWNER Archbishop Richard Robinson

 Volumes in Armagh Robinson Library with the Richard Robinson bookplate: at least 174

 Volumes in Armagh Robinson Library with the Archbishop Robinson bookplate: at least 2,742

 Richard Robinson became Archbishop of Armagh in 1765.
-He was responsible for the creation of many buildings in Armagh during his time, including the Infirmary, the Gaol, the Palace, the Royal School, the Observatory and this very Library.
+In this capacity he was responsible for the creation of many buildings in Armagh.
+These include the Infirmary, the Gaol, the Palace, the Royal School, the Observatory and this very Library.

-His own collection of books on theology, philosophy, classical and modern literature, travels, history, medicine and law became the foundation of the Library, and his bookplate can be found in numerous volumes.
+His collection contained books on theology, philosophy, classical and modern literature, travels, history, medicine and law.
+This collection became the foundation of Armagh Robinson Library.
+Both his bookplates can be found in numerous volumes in the collection.
 A mitre was added to his original bookplate after his installation as Archbishop.

 Owner: John Freind Robinson

 Volumes in Armagh Robinson Library with the Freind bookplate: at least 2